cnk-cnk/Python_NETFLIX/README.md

 The bottom 25 % of movies has a duration < 85 min and the upper 25 % of movies
 have a duration >115 min
-There is a lot of variation in the data, the median does not cut exactly at half of the boxploy, the data is skewed to the right... thereby dragging the mean value to a higher duration
+There is a lot of variation in the data, the median does not cut exactly at half of the boxplot, the data is skewed to the right... thereby dragging the mean value to a higher duration
 We also have outliers represented by extreme congested circles, these are Movies that have duration < 45 min and > 150 min